EDCD/EDDN/docs/Developers.md

      use its value.
-   3. If `LoadGame` does not have the field, as with 3.8 Horizons clients (up to at least `3.8.0.407`), you **MUST** set the value to `"CAPI"`.
+   3. If `LoadGame` does not have the field, as with 3.8 Horizons clients (up to at least `3.8.0.407`), you **MUST** set the value to `"CAPI-journal"`.
-3. If you are sourcing data from other CAPI endpoints, i.e. for commodity, shipyard or outfitting messages, then simply set the values to `"CAPI"`.
+3. If you are sourcing data from other CAPI endpoints, i.e. for commodity, shipyard or outfitting messages, then simply set the values appropriately as per the CAPI endpoint the data came from:
+   1. If it's a commodity message then use `"CAPI-market"`.
+   2. If it's a shipyard message then use `"CAPI-shipyard"`.
+   3. If it's an oufitting message then also use `"CAPI-shipyard"`.

 ---